 As a network administrator, do you really know what’s happening on your network?
 Using a port scanning tool can help identify potential vulnerabilities as well as paint a detailed picture as to what devices are open to certain types of communication.
+In this article, we’ll review the six best port scanner tools you can use to help discover vulnerabilities, and better defend your network.

 What are port scanner tools used for?

-From network administrators, security experts, and even hackers all port scanners help detect what ports are open, closed, or filtered on a device that is on a network.
+From network administrators, security experts, and even hackers, all port scanners help detect what ports are open, closed, or filtered on a device that is on a network.

 These details combined with manufacturer information can help give context as to what a device’s purpose is on the network.
 With that information, attackers will attempt to use known exploits over those ports to gain unauthorized access.